Kuldeep938/Transportation_UVRule/README.md

 ## Overview

 This repository contains an implementation of the North-West (NW) Rule, Minimum Cost (MinCost) Rule, and UV Rule for solving transportation problems.
-These rules are essential techniques used in optimizing transportation and logistics operations.
+These rules are essential techniques used in optimizing transportation and logistics operations

 ## Features